 Experience the vastness of the tundra, the force of the Yukon and Kuskokwim Rivers, and the spectacle of wildlife migration at the Yukon Delta National Wildlife Refuge.
 The refuge offers various recreational opportunities to visitors and residents alike, including hiking, camping, fishing, birdwatching, and hunting.
 Visiting this refuge requires good advance planning: like most of Alaska, access to the refuge is by boat or small airplane, as there are no roads across the landscape.
 Please consider seasonal variations and variable weather conditions when planning your visit.

 A visitor center and administrative office are located in Bethel, AK, within a 10-minute drive from the city airport.
-The office is open Monday – Friday from 8 am – 4 pm and Saturday 12 pm - 4 pm year-round, except for major Federal Holidays.
+The office is open Monday – Friday from 8 am – 4 pm, except for major Federal Holidays.
 Call ahead to to get more information about the refuge and how to plan your visit.

 The visitor center offers a small museum that exhibits wildlife, interprets the uniqueness of tundra and includes a large relief map showcasing the expanse and ecological diversity of the refuge.
 A small sales outlet of Alaska Geographic offers a variety of wildlife and educational related products.
 Refuge staff work in a co-located administrative office.